 In order to better your experience with Beyond Hosting, we have made the process of creating your first new server as simple as possible.
-In just 4 easy steps and a few mouse clicks your server will be up and running and ready to go!
-If this is your first time building a server with BH, simply follow the steps below as we walk you through the process.
+In just 3 easy steps and a few mouse clicks your server will be up and running and ready to go.
+If this is your first time building a server with Beyond Hosting, simply follow the steps below as we walk you through the process.

-After creating your new project you will be taken to your 'My Projects' dashboard where you will be able to see the new project you just created.
-Select your newly created project to enter in to your Project Dashboard.
-This is the main dashboard of your project and is where you will be able to make all necessary changes to your Project whenever you would like.
+After logging in to your BH account you will see the main dashboard for your project.
+This is where you will be able to make all the necessary changes to your Project whenever you'd like.
 You are also able to change/edit your billing information.
-For our purposes of creating a new server, simply click the "Instances" button located withing the 'Cloud Computing' section of the dashboard.
+For our purposes of creating a new server, simply click the "Instances" button located withing the 'Cloud Computing' section of your dashboard.
 This will take you to a new screen as shown below:

 Select the +Create button to create a new server instance.

-After selecting the +Create button a popup screen will appear showing you all of the different options you have to customize your server to your liking.
-First, enter in a name for your new instance.
+After selecting the +Create button, a popup screen will appear displaying the different options you have to customize your new server to your liking.
+First, enter a name for your new instance.
 In this case, we chose the name "My First Instance".

-After choosing a name, you also have the ability to change CPU, RAM, Volume Size, add a Keypair (see "How to add an SSH Keypair"), select your Image, Region and Network preference.
-For a description on each of these features and why they are important, please scroll down to the bottom of this tutorial.
+After choosing a name, you also have the ability to change the Region, CPU, RAM, Volume Size, add a SSH Keypair (see "How to add an SSH Keypair"), select your Image, Network preference and Management Level.
+For a description on each of these features and why they are important, scroll down to the bottom of this tutorial.

 After creating your brand new server you will be taken back to the admin panel where you should see your newly created server instance.